Article I ‐ Name

 5.3 Vice Chair.
 The Vice-Chair shall preside at meetings in the absence of the Chair and perform other duties as may be assigned by the Chair or be necessary in the absence of the Chair.

 5.4 Term.
-Officers are elected for a one year period upon majority vote of Task Force members present or by the returning of e‐mail ballots, and may be re‐elected for up to two, one‐year terms.
+Officers are elected for a one year period upon majority vote of Task Force members present or by the returning of e-mail ballots, and may be re-elected.

 5.5 Qualifications.
 To the extent possible, officers should represent different disciplines from the mandatory representation (4.1) to ensure Task Force leadership reflects a multidisciplinary perspective.